As of August 2019

-We are beginning work to improve drainage along 10th Avenue NE between NE 175th Street and NE 165th Street.
-The project has been on hold since 2016 but is expected to resume soon.
+We are beginning work to improve stormwater drainage along 10th Avenue NE between NE 175th Street and NE 165th Street.
+Due to funding challenges, this project has been on hold since 2016.
 Long-delayed funding from the Washington State Department of Ecology has become available and the project has resumed.

 Design is scheduled for completion by the end of 2020.

 - Selection of a consultant team to complete design

 Completed work includes: